 Doomed to failure.
 You've got it all wrong.
 You're the one who's new to this industry.
 You're the one expected to prove yourself first.
 If you're not willing to do that, you're going to get kicked to the curb.

 And many do.
 There's one key aspect of trucking that many new drivers don't understand.

-Trucking is "performance-based".
+Trucking is "performance-based."
 The best drivers get the bulk of the freight.
-Companies have to take care of their customers if they want to stay in business so they put the bulk of the workload on the drivers that have proven themselves to be safe, hard working, and reliable.
-So if you go in there with a negative attitude and you're not willing to pay your dues as a rookie, you're doomed to failure.
+Companies have to take care of their customers if they want to stay in business, so they put the bulk of the workload on the drivers that have proven themselves to be safe, hard working, and reliable.
+If you go in there with a negative attitude and you're not willing to pay your dues as a rookie, you're doomed to failure.
 You'll never get the great miles, the gravy runs, the special favors, and the fair treatment that the top-tier drivers have earned for themselves.
 You're going to be miserable.
 You're going to be sitting around at truck stops an awful lot wishing you had it better.
 You won't last long in this industry.
 I promise you that.

 So now these "bad apples" wind up getting out of the trucking industry.
 Maybe they got sent home from a company-sponsored program.
 Maybe their first trucking company wouldn't give them the miles they wanted so they took their bad attitude someplace else and found the same thing kept happening.
 Maybe they just got kicked to the curb.

 But regardless of their story, you now have someone whose attitude toward trucking is worse than ever.
 They believed all of the negativity, went into the industry with a bad attitude, got sent packing or quit altogether, and now guess where they're heading?